bruhitsmeray/automatr/README.md

 > - [StartAllBack](https://www.startallback.com/) (if you have Windows 11)
 > - [VLC](https://www.videolan.org/vlc/)

-### NOTE: Each app will ask for permission before installing.
+### NOTE: The script will require confirmation for every app soon to be installed.